The canonical ring of a stacky curve: Motivation: Petri's theorem

 This beautiful series of results has been generalized in several directions.
-Arba\-rello--Sernesi \cite{ArbarelloSernesi:Petri} consider embeddings of curves obtained when the canonical sheaf is replaced by a special divisor without basepoints.
-Noot \cite{Noot:petri} and Dodane \cite{Dodane:Petri} consider several generalizations to stable curves.
-Another particularly rich generalization is the conjecture of Green \cite{Green:Canonical}, where generators and relations for the canonical ring of a variety of general type are considered.
+Arba\-rello--Sernesi \cite{ArbarelloSernesi:Petri} considered embeddings of curves obtained when the canonical sheaf is replaced by a special divisor without basepoints.
+Noot \cite{Noot:petri} and Dodane \cite{Dodane:Petri} considered several generalizations to stable curves.
+Another rich generalization is the conjecture of Green \cite{Green:Canonical}, where generators and relations for the canonical ring of a variety of general type are considered.
+Green \cite{green:koszulI} also conjectured a relationship between the Clifford index of a curve and the degrees of the subsequent syzygies (as a graded module) for the canonical ring; for curves of Clifford index 1 (trigonal curves and smooth plane quintics), this amounts to Petri's theorem.
+This second conjecture of Green was proved for a generic curve by Voisin; see the survey by Beauville \cite{beauville:green}.